-Since 2011, WDP has been training peer mentors (referred to as Recovery Champions) to support service users on their recovery journey, in order to to enhance its services overall.
-Since October 2013 we have delivered an accredited qualification: OCN Level 2 Award in Peer Mentoring.
+Since 2011, WDP has been training peer mentors (also referred to as Recovery Champions) to support service users on their recovery journey, in order to enhance its services overall.
+Since October 2013 we have delivered an OCN London accredited qualification: OCN Level 2 Award in Peer Mentoring programme across many services, both in the community and in prison settings.

 “It’s given me so much more strength in my own recovery” - Peer mentor